Hiking Opportunities around Beautiful Kachemak Bay

-The network of hiking trails on the Kenai Peninsula are, without a doubt, the best in the state.
-Some, like the Upper Russian Lake Trail, have public use cabins that can be reserved.
-The Resurrection and Johnson Pass trails are popular and well travelled, while others are little more than game trails.
-The Chinapoot Peak hike in Kachemak Bay State Park takes you straight up 2,600 feet to spectacular vistas, while others, like Crow Pass and Twenty Mile out of Girdwood, take you through rugged mountain passes.
+The challenging Chinapoot Peak hike in Kachemak Bay State Park takes you nearly straight up 2,600 feet to spectacular vistas, while others, like Crow Pass and Twenty Mile out of Girdwood, take you through rugged mountain passes.

 Small short hikes can lead to hidden jewels.
-The Exit Glacier hike in Seward is one example, which leads up to the Harding Ice Field; or the Diamond Creek hike down to a deserted beach just outside of Homer is another.
-The trail system across Kachemak Bay from Homer leads to an entirely different world of remote adventure.
-The hikes to Leisure Lake and Emerald Lake from Glacier Spit are two examples of short hikes that take you into seclusion.
+The Diamond Creek hike, as one example, rewards you with a hidden, deserted beach just outside of Homer.
+The trail system across Kachemak Bay from Homer leads to an exciting new world of remote adventure.
+The hikes to Leisure Lake and Emerald Lake from Glacier Spit are two examples of short hikes that take you into the kind of Great Land seclusion you came here to experience.

 We highly recommend that hiking enthusiasts purchase a book such as “Fifty Ways into the Wilderness”.
 Trail conditions and levels of difficulty vary, as does the concentration of bears and other wildlife, so it is a good idea to read up on your desired destination.